Minnesota Multiphasic Personality Inventory: MMPI-A

 A version of the test designed for adolescents ages 14 to 18, the MMPI-A, was released in 1992.
 The youth version was developed to improve measurement of personality, behavior difficulties, and psychopathology among adolescents.
 It addressed limitations of using the original MMPI among adolescent populations.
 Twelve- to thirteen-year-old children were assessed and could not adequately understand the question content so the MMPI-A is not meant for children younger than 14.
-Children who are 18 and no longer in high school may appropriately be tested with the MMPI-2.
+People who are 18 and no longer in high school may appropriately be tested with the MMPI-2.

 Some concerns related to use of the MMPI with youth included inadequate item content, lack of appropriate norms, and problems with extreme reporting.
 For example, many items were written from an adult perspective, and did not cover content critical to adolescents (e.g., peers, school).
 Likewise, adolescent norms were not published until the 1970s, and there was not consensus on whether adult or adolescent norms should be used when the instrument was administered to youth.
 Finally, the use of adult norms tended to overpathologize adolescents, who demonstrated elevations on most original MMPI scales (e.g., T scores greater than 70 on the F validity scale; marked elevations on clinical scales 8 and 9).
 Therefore, an adolescent version was developed and tested during the restandardization process of the MMPI, which resulted in the MMPI-A.

 The MMPI-A has 478 items.
 It includes the original 10 clinical scales (Hs, D, Hy, Pd, Mf, Pa, Pt, Sc, Ma, Si), six validity scales (?, L, F, F1, F2, K, VRIN, TRIN), 31 Harris Lingoes subscales, 15 content component scales (A-anx, A-obs, A-dep, A-hea, A-ain, A-biz, A-ang, A-cyn, A-con, A-lse, A-las, A-sod, A-fam, A-sch, A-trt), the Personality Psychopathology Five (PSY-5) scales (AGGR, PSYC, DISC, NEGE, INTR), three social introversion subscales (Shyness/Self-Consciousness, Social Avoidance, Alienation), and six supplementary scales (A, R, MAC-R, ACK, PRO, IMM).
 There is also a short form of 350 items, which covers the basic scales (validity and clinical scales).
 The validity, clinical, content, and supplementary scales of the MMPI-A have demonstrated adequate to strong test-retest reliability, internal consistency, and validity.